Installation and Removal Guide

 Before you first proper ride, inspect the tyre once again for correct seating and any damage that may have occurred.
 Set tyre pressures to an appropriate level based on your weight and the recommendations from the tyre manufacturer.

 All in the technique!

 Ready to remove your Insert?
 Follow this brief guide:

-Press on sidewalls above the bead to push bead into centre of the rim.
-(Repeat all the way around one side of the tyre.)
+PULL on sidewalls above the bead towards you engaging your back muscles to assist your grip strength (don't push with your thumbs).
+Pull bead into centre of the rim using your fingers not your thumbs.
+The bead should pop off the rim, if it does not, rotate the rim a bit and try again (Repeat all the way around one side of the tyre.)

-Once you've succeeded in either of the last two steps, take two tyre levers, hook them under the now unseated bead about 4-6 inches apart.
+Once you've succeeded breaking the bead most of the way around the wheel, take two tyre levers, hook them under the now unseated bead about 3-4 inches apart.

-Lever both at the same time to dismount a decent portion of the tyre.
+Lever both at the same time to dismount a decent portion of the tyre at once.
 Then push one lever along the rim surface to unhook the rest of the bead.

 And you are done!